ophwug/docs/README.md

 * V12: MF-NSML380/12
 * CT: 1206L350/12SL

 There may also be other fuses like this nearby, not just that circled green one such as the blue and red ones.
-You can replace those too if you'll like.
+You can replace those too if you'll like but that really only the green one probably needs to be replaced.
+The rest should probably left as-is though one is welcome to measure those too.

 **Diagnosis**: